SergeyBoyakov/todo-list-kotlin/README.md

 2. User should have first name, last name, email
 Status: todo

+#### Tech debt: [BE] separate packages by features

+1. Move all classes for Card feature to specific package
+Status: todo

+2. Move all classes for Users feature to specific package
+Status: todo

 #### Tech debt: [BE] add controller tests

 1. Add tests for card controller